 Having the appropriate set of resolution powers is a necessary, but not in itself a sufficient, condition for orderly resolution.
 Financial institutions need to be ‘resolvable’, which means that they need to be organised in such a way that it is feasible and credible for the resolution authorities to resolve them in an ‘orderly manner’, i.e. in a way that preserves the continuity of critical financial functions without significant adverse consequences for the financial system and the wider economy, and without exposing taxpayers to losses.

-As explained in the FIRO Code of Practice chapter LAC-1 “Resolution Planning - LAC requirements”, in normal times, resolution planning is generally expected to be prioritised for any locally-incorporated AI with total consolidated assets of more than HK$150 billion as their non-viability would likely pose a risk to the stability and effective working of the financial system of Hong Kong (including to the continued provision of critical financial functions).
+In normal times, resolution planning is generally expected to be prioritised for any locally-incorporated AI with total consolidated assets of more than HK$150 billion as their non-viability would likely pose a risk to the stability and effective working of the financial system of Hong Kong, including to the continued provision of critical financial functions (see Code of Practice chapter LAC-1 “Resolution Planning - LAC requirements”).

 Resolution planning, including resolvability assessments and the relevant actions, is an ongoing process that seeks to ensure that failure of an AI could be managed in an orderly manner in view of the AI’s evolving structure and operations.